 How to compare rewards credit cards

-So how exactly do you find the best rewards credit card for you, when there are so many options out there?
+So how exactly do you find a rewards credit card to suit you, when there are so many options out there?
 When comparing rewards cards, it’s vital to make sure you’re comparing them on an even footing, which can be tricky when each one has different perks and bonuses available.

 Some of the things you need to consider include: